owncloud/ocis/docs/ocis/development/unit-testing/_index.md

 - [Gomega](https://onsi.github.io/gomega/) - A matcher/assertion library for Ginkgo.
 - [GoDog](https://github.com/cucumber/godog) - A Behavior-Driven Development framework for Go which uses Gherkin.

-In ocis we generally use [Ginkgo](https://onsi.github.io/ginkgo/) framework for testing.
-To keep thins consistent, we would encourage you to use the same.
+In oCIS we generally use [Ginkgo](https://onsi.github.io/ginkgo/) framework for testing.
+To keep things consistent, we would encourage you to use the same.
 In some cases, where you feel the need for a more verbose or more "code oriented" approach, you can also use the testing package from the standard library without ginkgo.

 ## 1 Ginkgo